bsdrago/DungeonGenerator2/README.md

 When the key exists, it is obviously not possible to place a room at that point, which in turn returns the "TryGenerateRoom" code as false (the return value is never used in this code, but is prepared for it).

 ## Development
+Right now, Im usinfg *Unity 2023.3.b1 (beta)*, but I don't see a problem with it working perfectly in any version from 2022 onwards.

 The objective of this code was to get rid of overlapping rooms, which I seem to have achieved successfully.
 I carried out several tests and was no longer able to make this "error".

 A side effect (although I left it in the code) is that the maximum number of rooms (maxRoom) is always reached, which made the minRoom variable obsolete, apparently, in this code.